wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

+**Notice:** If you just want your Ports or did not complete the user creation/password part of the script?
+See Step 5 for ports and 6 for the command you need.

 ### To set up your own SFTP or FTPS server with your own virtual users on your slot, follow this guide:

 This bash script will perform the **basic setup** outlined in Steps 1 through 6 only.